Fear Her: Broadcast and reception

-Graham was happy with the episode himself and received letters from "loads of kids" who enjoyed it.
-When discovering that older fans had reacted negatively, he thought, "Well, it's a shame that they have, but it wasn't meant for them".
+Critical reception

 IGN's Ahsan Haque gave the episode a 5 out of 10 rating, calling it "flat and formulaic" and everything about it was "slightly underwhelming", though he thought what did work was the mother-daughter teamwork at the end and Agbaje being "sufficiently capable and creepy" as the possessed Chloe Webber.
 He also noted "annoying self-aggrandizing moments that made no sense and served only to make the episode feel unnecessarily campy", such as the audience disappearing from the stadium and the Doctor carrying the torch.
 Comparing the episode to "The Idiot's Lantern" in terms of plot, he felt that the latter was "far more entertaining" and that "Fear Her" lacked originality and humour.
 Dave Bradley of SFX awarded "Fear Her" three out of five stars, describing the plot as "ordinary" but thought it was "a decent breather before grander adventures to come".
 He particularly praised the dialogue and thought "the claustrophobic effect of limiting the action to one household works".
 Arnold T Blumburg, writing for Now Playing, gave the episode a grade of B+.
 He felt that the guest cast were "only just adequate", describing Agbaje's acting as "decent but not impressive", and that the story "plods along in places", but the story worked because of the "delightful" interactions between the Doctor and Rose and the feel-good ending.

 In 2011, SFX published an article stating arguments for and against the episode.
 The "Defence" stated that, while some minor roles were played "broadly", Sosanya and Agbaje were "extremely good", defined Rose's role as an Inspector Lewis to the Doctor's Morse as "great to see", and opined that the unusual things happening in a typical housing estate and the lack of appearance from a monster were effective.
 The "Prosecution", on the other hand, described it as a "cheap filler" with a "cheesy" finale and called the lack of a monster a "severe disappointment".
 Topless Robot named it the third worst Tenth Doctor episode.
-In a poll conducted by Doctor Who Magazine in 2009 which asked readers to rank all 200 stories that had been released, "Fear Her" fell at 192 out of 200, making it the lowest ranked story of the revived series.
-In another poll conducted by Doctor Who Magazine in 2014 asking readers to rank every story that has been broadcast in the first 50 years of the show, "Fear Her" fell to 240 out of 241 making it not only the lowest ranked story of the revived series, but the second lowest ranked story of all time, just coming above The Twin Dilemma.
+In a poll conducted by Doctor Who Magazine in 2009 which asked readers to rank all 200 stories that had been released, "Fear Her" fell at 192 out of 200, making it the lowest-ranked story of the revived series.

+Graham was happy with the episode himself and received letters from "loads of kids" who enjoyed it.
+When discovering that older fans had reacted negatively, he thought, "Well, it's a shame that they have, but it wasn't meant for them".

+Huw Edwards controversy

+In August 2024, the episode was removed from BBC iPlayer after guest star Huw Edwards pleaded guilty to making indecent images of children.
+The episode was reinstated in February 2025, with Edwards's voice performance replaced by Becky Wright.